-We, Person A1, Person B2, and Person C3, certify that all research compliance requirements related to this Undergraduate Research Scholars thesis have been addressed with our Faculty Research Advisor prior to the collection of any data used in this final thesis submission.
+We, Person A, Person B, and Person C, certify that all research compliance requirements related to this Undergraduate Research Scholars thesis have been addressed with our Faculty Research Advisor prior to the collection of any data used in this final thesis submission.

-Note: Example shows a team of three authors.
+Note: Example shows a team of three authors, Person B and C have the same major, but it is different than Person A's major.